 Jim Beretta, The Robot Industry

 Jim Beretta, president of Customer Attraction Industrial Marketing based in London, Ont., works with advanced manufacturing, robotics and automation companies.
-He is also the host of The Robot Industry podcast in partnership with the Robot Industries Association/A3.
+He is also the host of The Robot Industry podcast in partnership with the Robotic Industries Association/A3.

 1. The Innovation Decade

 Expect to see more money being poured into industrial automation, robotics, software and accessories with the expectation that innovation will come out the other side.
 Robot companies are releasing new models of robots, and end of arm accessories are becoming innovative, especially in supply chain: point, click and ship.